01-DC/video-keyframe-extractor/README.md

 - Image to PDF converter module
 - Video analysis progress bar
 - Allows to visualise frame differences using `matplotlib`
+- Allows to adjust extracting threshold to extract more or less slides accordingly
 - Run `frameSelector` module to find that perfect threshold value

 ---